P4ALLcerthiti/P4ALL_OCR-TABLES/README.md

 3) [tessdata](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/tessdata) : This includes the traindata necessary for the OCR engine.
 The tessdata folder must be in the same directory as the executable

 4) [test files](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/test%20files) : This includes some sample files to test the module

+5) [WebService](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/WebService) : This includes the .php files for a sample webservice implementation

 ### Dependencies